 We can probably expect in the future that tech stack will become more and more complicated, but you can only imagine and guess what could be next.
 For example AR, or maybe something that will originate from quantum computing.
 But for now, let's close this list for the considered range - web applications.

-What is Full Tech Stack Development?
+Full Tech Stack Developer

 Front End Developers